 Once you finish your PhD, things may get difficult.
 Many factors come into play after graduation.
-Mostly, early career researchers vie for funding but research data shows that youngest researchers take the smallest size of the funding pie.
-Case in point, the NIH budget in 2016 was $3.2 billion, but early career researchers, aged 40 and below, received just 7% of the total funds.
-In addition, the publication of life sciences papers exhibit a downward slump that is attributable to the lack of funding allocated to early career researchers.
+Mostly, early career researchers vie for funding, but research data show that early career researchers take the smallest size of the funding pie.
+Case in point, the NIH budget in 2016 was UD 3.2 billion, but early career researchers, aged 40 and below, received just 7% of the total funds.
+In addition, the publication of life sciences papers exhibits a downward slump that is attributable to the lack of funding allocated to early career researchers.

 Here are some tips that can prove to be helpful in such situations:

 1) You have to decide the role that you plan to pursue after your PhD.
 Perform a self-analysis exercise and take into account your skills, personality, values, interests, and motivation.
-Once you have decided on the role that you want to take up, go through employer presentations and career expos and this will provide you with additional viable options.
+Once you have decided on the role that you want to take up, go through employer presentations.
+This will provide you with additional viable options.

 2) Decide whether you want to work in academia or not.
 While it may seem like an obvious choice, your work should match your motivations.